phax/as2-peppol-servlet/README.md

   </servlet-mapping>
 ```
 As you can see, a configuration file called `as2-server-data/as2-server-config.xml` is referenced as an `init-param` of the servlet.
 The name of the `init-param` must be `as2-servlet-config-filename`.
 Please make sure to insert the correct absolute path to the configuration file inside the `param-value` element.

+In this example the servlet is mapped to the path `/as2` meaning that messages must be targeted to this URL (e.g. `https://myserver/as2`).

 ##AS2 Configuration file